Maximum Weight b-Matchings in Random-Order Streams: Abstract

 \section{Abstract}

 We consider the maximum weight $b$-matching problem in the random-order semi-streaming model.
-Assuming all weights are small integers drawn from $[1,W]$, we present a $2 - \frac{1}{2W} + \varepsilon$ approximation algorithm, using a memory of $O(\max(|M_G|, n) \cdot poly(\log(m),W,1/\varepsilon))$, where $|M_G|$ denotes the cardinality of the optimal matching.
+Assuming all weights are small integers drawn from $[1,W]$, we present a $2 - \frac{1}{2W} + \varepsilon$ approximation algorithm working on randomly-ordered streams of edges with high probability and using $O(\max(|M_G|, n) \cdot poly(\log(m),W,1/\varepsilon))$ memory, where $|M_G|$ denotes the cardinality of the optimal matching.
 Our result generalizes that of Bernstein~\cite{bernstein:LIPIcs:2020:12419}, which achieves a $3/2 + \varepsilon$ approximation for the maximum cardinality simple matching.
 When $W$ is small, our result also improves upon that of Gamlath \emph{et al.}~\cite{GamlathSSS2019}, which obtains a $2 - \delta$ approximation (for some small constant $\delta \sim 10^{-17}$) for the maximum weight simple matching.
 In particular, for the weighted $b$-matching problem, ours is the first result beating the approximation ratio of $2$.
 Our technique hinges on a generalized weighted version of edge-degree constrained subgraphs, originally developed by Bernstein and Stein~\cite{BernsteinS15}.
 Such a subgraph has bounded vertex degree (hence uses only a small number of edges), and can be easily computed.
 The fact that it contains a $2 - \frac{1}{2W} + \varepsilon$ approximation of the maximum weight matching is proved using the classical K\H{o}nig-Egerváry's duality theorem.